Waning

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 18 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 18 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 994 of Meeus index or 1947 from Brown series.

-The length of the lunation is 29 days, 7 hours and 44 minutes.
-It is 1 hour and 4 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 7 hours and 44 minutes and it is 1 hour and 4 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 5 hours shorter than the mean synodic month length.
 It is 1 hour and 9 minutes longer compared to 21st century's shortest synodic month length.

-Moon is at apogee at 12:37.
-It is 15 days after previous perigee on 21 May 2080 at 17:58 in ♊ Gemini.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 12 days, until point of next perigee on 18 June 2080 at 21:12 in ♋ Cancer.
+Moon is at apogee at 12:37 about 15 days since last perigee on 21 May 2080 at 17:58 in ♊ Gemini the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 12 days until point of next perigee on 18 June 2080 at 21:12 in ♋ Cancer.

-8 days after descending node on 28 May 2080 at 17:05 in ♎ Libra.
-The Moon is located south of the ecliptic over the following 5 days, until the lunar orbit crosses from South to North in ascending node on 12 June 2080 at 05:55 in ♈ Aries.
+8 days after descending node on 28 May 2080 at 17:05 in ♎ Libra the Moon is positioned south of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from South to North in ascending node on 12 June 2080 at 05:55 in ♈ Aries.

-2 days since the previous standstill on 4 June 2080 at 03:15 in ♑ Capricorn when the Moon has reached South declination of ∠-28.386°, the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠28.379° at the point of next northern standstill on 18 June 2080 at 01:30 in ♋ Cancer.
+2 days since the last southern standstill on 4 June 2080 at 03:15 in ♑ Capricorn when the Moon has reached South declination of ∠-28.386° the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠28.379° at the point of next northern standstill on 18 June 2080 at 01:30 in ♋ Cancer.

 In 11 days on 17 June 2080 at 18:40 in ♊ Gemini the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.